jmfsilvaj/HR-Analytics-Employee_Attrition/README.md

 2. **Cd to the folder**

    Open a terminal or command prompt and navigate to the cloned repository's folder.
-If you need help changing directories, you can find the instructions [here](https://www.computerhope.com/issues/ch000772.htm).

    You can change the directory with the following command: